aspire-fp7/framework/README.md

     Fri Nov 25 15:02:24 2016 [Code Mobility Server] BLOCK_ID 8 correctly sent to ASPIRE Portal.

 **Warning:** the server ports of the ASPIRE servers should not be firewalled on your Docker machine.
 Similarly, if your Docker is running inside a virtual machine, your virtual machine monitor should forward these ports to the VM itself.
-The ports are all ports between 8080 to 8099 (inclusive) and port 18001.
+The ports are: port 8088, all ports between 8090 to 8099 (inclusive), and port 18001.

 ## Running the ACTC with remote attestation
 Now that we have protected the application with code mobility, we will enable another online protection technique called remote attestation.
 This technique uses a server to verify the integrity of code fragments during the application execution.
 The application connects to the server, which then instructs the application to send attestations of certain code regions back to the server.
 The results of these attestations can be linked to the code mobility protection technique to stop serving code to applications that have been compromised.

 First, we enable the remote attestation step in the ACTC configuration file.
 The name of the step source-to-source part of the remote attestation protection is named SLP07.
 So, to enable remote attestation, simply change the `"excluded"` value in the `"SLP07"` section of the configuration file to `false`.
 The binary part of this protection technique is again automatically enabled and disabled based on the value in `"SLP07"`.

 Again, to build the protected application with the ACTC, just run as before:

-    # /opt/ACTC/actc.py -d -f actc/bzip2_linux.json
+    # ./docker/run.sh -d -f /projects/actc-demos/bzip2-1.0.6/actc/bzip2_linux.json

 The output of the ACTC immediately shows that the remote attestation was deployed: